4 Biggest Digital Rights Management Stumbling Blocks

 2. User Activity Monitoring: DRM systems should include robust monitoring capabilities to track user activity and detect suspicious behavior.
 Unusual access patterns, multiple login attempts, or attempts to access unauthorized resources can trigger alerts, allowing security teams to respond promptly.

-3. Employee Training: Educating employees about the importance of data security, the risks of insider threats, and best practices for handling sensitive information is crucial.
+3. Employee Training: Security awareness training about the importance of data security, the risks of insider threats, and best practices for handling sensitive information is crucial.
 Regular training sessions can raise awareness and foster a security-conscious culture within the organization.

 4. Data Loss Prevention (DLP): Integrating DLP solutions with DRM can add an extra layer of protection.
 DLP tools can detect and prevent data exfiltration attempts, whether through email, removable media, or cloud services.